Astray-git/vue-dragula/README.md

   - `create({name, eventBus, bags})` : to create a named service
   - `create({names, ...})` : to create multiple services (`names`)
   - `on(handlerConfig = {})` : add set of eventBus handlers to all services
+  - `bagsFor` : configure a service with empty bags
   - `service(name)` : access individual service
   - `.services` : get list of all registered services
   - `.serviceNames` : get list of names for all registered services